Lunarien/Lunariens-Mental-Math-Trainer/README.md

 * Bug fixes

 # Limitations
-* The program currently only accepts single-digit numbers for X, Y and Z in the digit code.
-This basically means that the problems can't have numbers with more than 9 digits.
 * When entering a wrong answer, you don't get to try again.
 I might try to implement trying again sometime.